Parawixia bistriata: Construction

 Web construction of P. bistriata typically takes place after sunset.
 First, the group of P. bistriata will collectively leave the bivouac and begin construction.
 It will take about one hour to build the entire web complex.
 About 13% P. bistriata in a colony will remain web-less.
 Web owners will reside at the hub of the web, with web-less spiders at peripheral.
 The entire web complex has a mean width of 10.3 m, with SD 5.9 m.
 The colony will collectively construct a scaffolding silk, a thick supporting line consisting of several silk strings.
 Then individual orb-web will be attached to the scaffolding and form an effective system to trap preys.
 Once finishing foraging, P. bistriata will consume their webs, but not the scaffolding silk, and then they will return to their bivouac.

 Web design in response to prey type

 Parawixia bistriata evolves two types of webs, one with fine mesh and one with wide mesh.
 The timing of each web corresponds to the prey's daily activity.
-Field study has shown that fine mesh webs are constructed at sunset to capture small Dorhniphora, and wide mesh webs are used to catch termites.
+Field study has shown that fine mesh webs are constructed at sunset to capture small Dohrniphora, and wide mesh webs are used to catch termites.
 Since P. bistriata can recycle their silk proteins by consuming their webs, this variable web design can efficiently adapt to the local availability of food resources.